lucasnather/find-a-friend/README.md

 <h4>Business rules</h4>

-[] Can't register a Org with empty fields
+[X] Can't register a Org with empty fields
 [] Can't register a Pet with empty fields
-[] Register a Org with Email Valid, WhatsApp with DDD and Cep with character especial - [] Can't register a Org with same Cep and email
+[X] Register a Org with Email Valid, WhatsApp with DDD and Cep with character especial - [X] Can't register a Org with same Cep and email
 [] Can't authenticate a Org with invalid fields

 <h4>Non-Functional Requirements</h4>

 [] Authentication with JWT Token
-[] Cryptography with bcrypt
+[X] Cryptography with bcrypt
-[] Data must be persisted in postgresql using container docker [] Identify Users and Pets with a UUID
+[X] Data must be persisted in postgresql using container docker [X] Identify Users with a UUID

 <h3>Entities</h3>

-[] Orgs
+[X] Orgs
     - Id
     - Charge
     - Email - unique